 Although less than 1% of Ugandan women undergo FGM, the practice is very common in northeastern Uganda, where some ethnic groups subject up to 90% of their women to FGM.
-In addition, some studies imply that FGM is far more common than the standard statistics suggest: according to one survey, 15% of Ugandan Christians and 6% of Muslims report that at least one daughter has been circumcised.

-Homosexuality
+Homosexuality in Uganda

-In May 2023, President Museveni signed a bill criminalizing same sex conduct.
-Uganda's penal code already punishes same-sex relations with life imprisonment.
+In May 2023, President Museveni signed a bill criminalizing same-sex conduct.
+Uganda's penal code already punished same-sex relations with life imprisonment.
 However, the Anti-Homosexual Act of 2023 creates new violations such as the "promotion of homosexuality" and introduces the death penalty for "aggravated homosexuality".
 It also increases the prison sentence for attempted same-sex conduct to 10 years.
 Uganda faces widespread criticism from many Western governments.
+At this time, the US State Department does not have a Status of Forces Agreement in place for Uganda.
+Service members will be subject to local laws with regards to this topic.